ReproNim/brainverse/README.md

 If you see an issue or a bug while using BrainVerse, please create an issue in this github repository.

 The BrainVerse updates and news will be posted to repronim-announcement mailing list.
-To receive BrainVerse news, email me at smruti@mit.edu to get added to the mailing list.
+To receive BrainVerse news, subscribe to the [mailing-list](https://www.nitrc.org/mailman/listinfo/repronim-announcement).

 ## Learning Resources